Revised Friday, June 26, 2015

 And how can you love or serve your patient if finally you actually see him for only four minutes, and won't talk to her on the phone.

 But your university has prepped you pretty well for dealing pragmatically and paradigmatically with today's patients.
 Those courses about The Whole Patient are good.
 LLU's Simulated Whole Patient Labs just what the doctor ordered.
 And LLU can boast of the renowned and cutting-edge Institute of Bioethics, started, by the way, by my classmate, Dr. Jack Provonsha.
 More Insitutes of sundry wholenesses, wholly donor-centered, are on the way.
-And you havgeore been made ready for coping with the system, you must have had seminars with business school faculty, CEOs and CFOs of wildly successful Adventist Care Facilities, and squads of lawyers and asset managers, and field trips to Humana, simulated, virtual, or otherwise.
+And you having been made ready for coping with the system, you must have had seminars with business school faculty, CEOs and CFOs of wildly successful Adventist Care Facilities, and squads of lawyers and asset managers, and field trips to Humana, simulated, virtual, or otherwise.

 But I'm here to urge infinitely, impossibly, more than what the most advanced curriculum and seminars in the world can possibly train or coach you to do -- to love your patient.
 Serve your patient.
 Love your patient as God loves him, not as the HSS, GovtCare, the courts do.

-You will be one helluva non-conformist.
+You will be one helluva non-conformist, you'll be maybe in jail.

 Serving and loving your patients will be as challenging for you as serving and loving their God was to early Christians being thrown to lions.